OfFalse/ae-top-trumps/README.md

 One of the initial stages of the project involved setting up ticket templates.
 These templates ensured tickets were created with a consistent format and information by pre-filling specific questions or headings each time a new ticket was made.
 To make these templates as relevant as possible, I created a single template for all types of issues, called “feature,” as the structure could be applied universally.

 The screenshot below shows an example of the blank "feature" template, prior to filling in the details.
-The template includes four main sections: Title, Definition of Done and Acceptance Criteria.
+The template includes four main sections: **Title, Definition of Done** and **Acceptance Criteria**.
 These predefined fields reduce the time needed to create detailed tickets, streamline the process, and minimise the risk of missing important information by prompting the author to provide concise and specific information.

 <img src="./assets/Ticket%20Template.png" alt="Ticket template with acceptance criteria and definition of done" width="1000px">